American ex-priest in East Timor found guilty of sex abuse

 They recalled their experiences in vivid detail, saying Daschbach kept a list of young girls on his bedroom door and that every night one of those girls would sit on his lap, surrounded by a ring of children and staff members praying and singing hymns before bed.

-Daschbach’s legal representative said they plan to appeal the decision issued by the three judges.
+Daschbach’s lawyer, Miguel Faria, said they are disappointed with the court’s verdict and plan to appeal the decision issued by the three judges.

+“Evidence provided by the shelter matron and former students who lived in the orphanage were ignored by the court,” Faria told reporters, alleging that some accusers changed their statements made earlier to authorities in Oecusse after being taken to the capital, Dili, and the new statements became the sole basis for the judges’ decision.

 In a statement Tuesday, JU,S Jurídico Social, a group of human rights lawyers representing the accusers, applauded the verdict but said it would appeal, arguing that the sentence should be harsher.
 Under the law, Daschbach faced more than twice the prison time he received.